gocardless/bucket-store/README.md

 ## Adapters

-`FileStorage` comes with 3 adapters:
+`FileStorage` comes with 3 built-in adapters:

 - `gs`: the Google Cloud Storage adapter
 - `disk`: a disk-based adapter
 - `inmemory`: an in-memory store

 ### GS adapter
-This is the Google Cloud Storage adapter and what you'll most likely wan to use in production. `FileStorage` assumes that the authorisation for accessing the resources has been set up outside of the gem.
+This is the Google Cloud Storage adapter and what you'll most likely want to use in production. `FileStorage` assumes that the authorisation for accessing the resources has been set up outside of the gem.